-Answering these three questions involves the application of analytical, project management and relationship-building skills, which are discussed further in Chapter 3.
-This chapter aims to show how these skills may be developed and applied by considering what a management consultant has to offer the client business.
-The actual outputs of a consulting exercise centre on providing one or more of six things: information, specialist expertise, a new perspective on problems, support for internal arguments, support in gaining a critical resource and the creation of organisational change.
-These are considered in more depth in Sections 1.9-1.14.
+Answering these three questions involves the application of analytical, project management and relationship-building skills.
+The actual outputs of a consulting exercise centre on one or more of seven things: rescuing a failing business, provision of information, specialist expertise, a new perspective on problems, support for internal arguments, support in gaining a critical resource and facilitating organisational change.